 NCAC swimming and diving has dominated the national scene to an incredible degree.
 Kenyon College, under legendary coach Jim Steen, was the equivalent, or better, of John Wooden’s UCLA national championship teams in Division I men’s basketball.
 While Wooden won eight straight NCAA titles, he pales somewhat to Steen’s squads, which racked up 31 straight men’s titles and 23 women’s titles (17 consecutively).
 Denison broke the Kenyon women's streak in 2001, then ended the Kenyon men's streak in 2011 by one point.
-The Big Red men earned their second championship in 2012 and their third in 2016; Kenyon has brought their impressive total to 33 with championships in 2013 and '14.
-Kenyon has also added three national women’s tennis titles to the NCAC’s total of 66 to date.
+The Big Red men earned their second championship in 2012, third in 2016, fourth in 2018 and fifth in 2019; Kenyon has brought their impressive total to 34 with championships in 2013, '14 and '15.
+Kenyon has also added three national women’s tennis titles to the NCAC’s total of 73 to date.

 NCAC soccer has long been amongst the finest in the nation, with Ohio Wesleyan winning the men’s crown in 1998 and 2011.
 Women’s soccer has developed at a fast pace, with many good teams around the league, as Ohio Wesleyan won two national championships over the past decade.

-Over the past 32 years, the NCAC has had great performances from its baseball squads (five in the World Series), men’s and women’s lacrosse teams (in the national title games), and outstanding individual performances from golf, cross country and track stars.
-Volleyball teams routinely make deep runs into the postseason, including Wittenberg's national championship in 2011 and runner-up finish in 2015.
+Over the past 35 years, the NCAC has had great performances from its baseball squads (five in the World Series), men’s and women’s lacrosse teams (in the national title games), and outstanding individual performances from golf, cross country and track stars.
+Volleyball teams routinely make deep runs into the postseason, including Wittenberg's national championship in 2011 and runner-up finish in 2015 and 2017.

-NCAC student-athletes are named to All-America teams on a regular basis, including some earning National Player of the Year honors, such Ben Lewis of Denison in Division III men's diving in 2016.
+NCAC student-athletes are named to All-America teams on a regular basis, including some earning National Player of the Year honors, such David Fitch of Kenyon in Division III men's swimming in 2019.

-Many NCAC coaches have been honored by their peers as National Coach of the Year, including DePauw's Kris Huffman (2013) in women's basketball, Denison's Gregg Parini (2011, 2012, 2016) in men's swimming, Nan Carney-Debord (2001), former women’s basketball coach at Ohio Wesleyan and former OWU men’s basketball coach Gene Mehaffey (1988).
-Both Jay Martin and Bob Barnes of Ohio Wesleyan have also been honored as national soccer coaches of the year, while Kenyon's Jess Book and Andy Scott have earned the awards for both men's and women's swimming and women's diving, respectivey.
+Many NCAC coaches have been honored by their peers as National Coach of the Year, including DePauw's Kris Huffman (2013) in women's basketball, Denison's Gregg Parini (2011, 2012, 2016, 2018) in men's swimming, Nan Carney-Debord (2001), former women’s basketball coach at Ohio Wesleyan, and former OWU men’s basketball coach Gene Mehaffey (1988).
+Both Jay Martin and Bob Barnes of Ohio Wesleyan have also been honored as national soccer coaches of the year, while Kenyon's Jess Book has earned the honor for both men's and women's swimming.
 And there have been many others in the NCAC’s history.
 Coaches like Denison’ Keith Piper in football, Kenyon’s Steen and Ohio Wesleyan's Martin are undoubtedly bound for their sport’s respective Halls of Fame.

 Beyond the steps taken for equity in athletics and the demonstrated athletic and academic excellence, the NCAC has produced leaders at the NCAA level, which have fought for the Conference’s ideals at the national level.